Time-based work available to view via this link.

-Helen Sear studied Fine Art at Reading University and University College London, Slade School, her practice coming to prominence in the late 1980s, when she worked primarily through installation, performance and film.
-Her photographic works became widely known in the 1991 British Council exhibition, De-Composition: Constructed Photography in Britain, which toured Latin America and Eastern Europe.
+Helen Sear studied Fine Art at Reading University and the Slade School, University College London.
+Her work came to prominence in the 1991 British Council exhibition De-Composition: Constructed Photography in Britain, which toured extensively throughout Latin America and Eastern Europe.

 “Sear is one of photography’s foremost innovators.
 For her the medium is one of magic as much as realism.
 It is never pure, fixed or entirely knowable.
 Each new series presents a new set of challenges that offer up her fascination with craft and our habits of looking.”